YossiSassi/Invoke-PostKrbtgtResetMonitor/README.md

 # Invoke-PostKrbtgtResetMonitor

-Centralized detection of Golden Ticktes via anomolous kerberos tickets detection AFTER resetting the krbtgt password TWICE.
+Centralized detection of Golden Ticktes via event ID 4769 (TGS) with Error code 0x1f & TGT Anomalies.

+Useful when coming to a site recently After a krbtgt double-reset.

+NOTE: Run this script AFTER resetting the krbtgt password TWICE (for more info, read: https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).

 No Dependencies/modules.
-Requires Event Log Redears or equivalent.
+Requires Event Log Redears or equivalent (preferrably - run elevated on the PDC/one of the DCs, for better Performance and continued operation of the monitoring process)

+by 1nTh35h311 (Comments to yossis@protonmail.com)